Chinese porcelain plate on a red background with white flowers from the 19th century

 Description

 Chinese red porcelain plate with a dense pattern of green, swirling flowers featuring three large white flowers intertwined with smaller ones.
 It has a round shape, a slightly scalloped edge, and is decorated with a red, octagonal burnt mark on the bottom.
-Good condition, without chips or cracks.
+Good condition, no chips or cracks.
 China, late 19th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.